 It holds no less than 6.6 million gallons of total aquarium water, which makes it the 5th largest public aquarium worldwide.

-It is relatively unpopular, given its total tank size, but judging from the photos it is definitely worth visiting.
+It is relatively unpopular, given its total tank size and dimensions, but judging from the photos it is definitely worth visiting.

 4. The Georgia Aquarium – 10 Million gallons